-The HMPC identified in Section 2 will convene annually and following a hazard event.
-Cumberland County Emergency Management Agency will be responsible for facilitating, coordinating, and scheduling reviews and maintenance of the plan.
+The HMPC identified in Section 2 will convene annually and following a hazard event, when deemed necessary.
+Cumberland County Emergency Management Agency Director will be responsible for facilitating, coordinating, and scheduling reviews and maintenance of the plan in order to evaluate the progress attained and to revise, where needed, the activities set forth in the Plan.
+The findings and recommendations of the HMPC shall be documented in the form of a report that can be shared with interested City, Town, and County Council members.
+The HMPC will also meet following any disaster events warranting a reexamination of the mitigation actions being implemented or proposed for future implementation.
+This will ensure that the Plan is continuously updated to reflect changing conditions and needs within the Region.
 The review of the Hazard Mitigation Plan will be conducted as follows:

-- The Cumberland County Emergency Management Agency will be responsible for leading the meeting to review the plan. - Notices will be emailed to the members of the HMPC, federal, state, and local agencies, non-profit groups, local planning agencies, representatives of business interests, neighboring communities, and others advising them of the date, time, and place for the review. - Local City officials will be noticed by email. - Prior to the review, department heads and others tasked with implementation of the various activities will be queried concerning progress on each activity in their area of responsibility and asked to present a report at the review meeting. - A copy of the current plan will be available for public comment. - After the review meeting, a status report will be developed outlining implementation of projects over the past year.
+- The Cumberland County Emergency Management Agency Director will be responsible for leading the meeting to review the plan. - Notices will be emailed to the members of the HMPC, federal, state, and local agencies, nonprofit groups, local planning agencies, representatives of business interests, neighboring communities, and others advising them of the date, time, and place for the review. - Local City officials will be noticed by email. - Prior to the review, department heads and others tasked with implementation of the various activities will be queried concerning progress on each activity in their area of responsibility and asked to present a report at the review meeting. - A copy of the current plan will be available for public comment.

+• After the review meeting, a status report will be developed outlining implementation of projects over the past year.